 Other Factors Associated With Pre-Workouts & Digestion

 Each pre-workout powder has a small plastic scoop that dictates the serving size.
 However, that scoop isn't the correct dosage for everyone.
-If you frequently have to run to the bathroom after taking your pre-workout, try scaling back to half of a scoop.
+If you frequently have to run to the bathroom after taking your pre-workout, you are maybe taking too much pre-workout.